SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

 ### Authentication

 JMS Client authentication is handled by the event broker.
-The event broker supports a variety of authentications schemes as described in [Solace documentation "Client Authentication and Authorization"](https://docs.solace.com/Features/Client-authentication-and-authorization.htm).
+The event broker supports a variety of authentications schemes as described in [Solace Security documentation for Client Authentication and Authorization](https://docs.solace.com/Security/Security-Solace.htm).
 The required JMS authentication properties can be set in the `JndiTemplate` configuration depending on which authentication scheme is being used.
 The following example shows how to enable basic authentication using a username of "spring_user" and password of "spring_password".

 ```xml
 <bean id="solaceJndiTemplate" class="org.springframework.jndi.JndiTemplate"